gabrielepaoletti/quakepro/docs/source/documentation/scripts/fetcher_csv.rst

             Client code for the FDSN data service.
 This is typically an abbreviation of the data provider.

         **-n, \--network** : *str*
-            Sseismic network to retrieve data from.
+            Seismic network to retrieve data from.
 Network codes are standardized identifiers for networks

         **-s, \--station** : *str*
             The station code to retrieve data for.
 This identifies a specific seismic station within the network.

         **-l, \--location** : *str*
             Location code within the station.
-This can be used to identify different sensors or positions at the same station
+This can be used to identify different sensors or positions at the same station.

         **-c, \--channel** : *str*
             Channel code(s) specifying the types of data to retrieve.
-Channels are typically identified by three characters,
+Channels are typically identified by three characters.

         **-m, \--model** : *str*
             Earth velocity model for travel time calculations.